Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Guidelines for Communicating Model Performance

-\begin{itemize}[leftmargin=*,topsep=4pt, partopsep=0pt,itemsep=3pt,parsep=2pt,label={}] \item \hlgeight{G7}: {\textbf{When articulating results, start slow and offer to speed up using visualization as a medium.} SMEs suggested that data scientists could spend more time highlighting aspects of their presentation that could be considered ``obvious'', in order to establish a common baseline for the language spoken and understood.
-Using visualisation to drive the discussion makes it easier to catch common misunderstandings and ground the discussion. }
+\begin{itemize}[leftmargin=*,topsep=4pt, partopsep=0pt,itemsep=3pt,parsep=2pt,label={}] \item \hlgeight{G7}: {\textbf{When articulating results, start slow and offer to speed up; use visualization as a medium when appropriate.} Lack of comfort or understanding should be anticipated in a presentation of data science results, as SMEs have distinct backgrounds (\textbf{C6}).
+Data scientists need to be cognizant of this imbalance, particularly at the beginning of their presentations.
+SMEs suggested that data scientists could spend more time highlighting aspects of their presentation that could be considered ``obvious,'' in order to establish a common baseline for the language spoken and understood.
+Using interpretable visualizations (\hlgVis{G1}) to drive the discussion can make it easier to catch common misunderstandings and ground the discussion. }

-\item \hlgeight{G8}: {\textbf{Provide a pre-read document with suitable explanations and illustrations of any models, metrics, or unfamiliar vocabulary.} SMEs want the option to go through model information at their own pace.
-A pre-read document ensures the audience can take the appropriate amount of time they need to familiarize themselves with vocabulary, visualizations, and findings before a data science presentation.
-Frisch et al. present details for successful pre-reads\cite{frisch2020takes}.}
+\item \hlgeight{G8}: {\textbf{Provide a pre-read document or appendix with explanations and illustrations of any models, metrics, or unfamiliar vocabulary.} Since many data science concepts may be new to the audience (\textbf{C6}), it is beneficial to provide an option to read through both the definitions and the results, ideally offline before and after a presentation at the SME's own pace.
+Frisch et al. present details for successful pre-reads\cite{frisch2020takes}, and Crisan et al. describe how visualization can aid in data science documentation\cite{crisan2020passing}.
+If a pre-read is not possible, an appendix slide with definitions should be included and deliberately referenced in the presentation. }

-\item \hlgeight{G9}: {\textbf{Tie in use cases for the model by illustrating real-life, objective-driven examples.}} SMEs need to understand how a model's performance relates to their end-goals before recommending its use.
-Illustrative use cases can include individualized examples that showcase how the output or prediction of the model is affected by particular inputs, as well as examples of the model's predictions being used in real-world applications.
+\item \hlgeight{G9}: {\textbf{Tie in use cases for the model by illustrating real-life, objective-driven examples.}} SMEs need to understand how a model's performance relates to their end-goals before recommending its use (\textbf{C7}).
+Illustrative use cases can include individualized examples that showcase how the prediction of the model is affected by particular inputs (\textbf{C2}), as well as examples of the model's predictions being used in real-world applications.
+Similar to story-telling visualizations as in \hlgnine{G1}, illustrative examples can provide an entry point to engage the audience and provide comfort (\textbf{C6}).

 \end{itemize}